Teen gets turned down for prom so Kylie Jenner goes with him instead

 Oh that awkward time in your late teens when you’ve to pluck up the courage to ask someone to go to the debs.

-If you’re lucky, someone you just so happy to have your eye asks you but if you're even luckier you’ll just casually rock up with Kylie Jenner.
+If you’re lucky, someone you just so happen to have your eye asks you but if you're even luckier you’ll just casually rock up with Kylie Jenner.

 The Keeping Up With The Kardashian’s star surprised a high school in California by turning up their prom with one of their students, Albert Ochoa.